tobiaslocker/markdown-cv/index.md

 `Since 2019`
 **Software Architect / Software Developer / Quantitative Analyst**<br/>
 *PEH Wertpapier AG*, *Asset Manangement*, Frankfurt, Germany.<br/>
-• Design, architecture, development and maintenance of a scalable, modern web application for quantitative analysis.
+Design, architecture, development and maintenance of a scalable, modern web application for quantitative analysis.<br/>
-• Backend application written in Python and Flask
+• Backend application written in Python and Flask<br/>
-• Frontend application written in Javascript and React
+• Frontend application written in Javascript and React<br/>
+• A service for reading and processing financial data from various sources written in Python and Pandas<br/>
+• A service for calculations and analysis of financial data written in Python, Pandas and Numpy<br/>
+• Deployment and testing with Docker, docker-compose and K8s<br/>

 `2017-2019`
 **Software Engineer / Software Architect**<br/>